Online converter of Roman numerals to Arabic and vice versa

 Frequently Asked Questions (FAQ)

 Roman numerals use letters to represent values: I=1, V=5, X=10, L=50, C=100, D=500, M=1000.
-Numbers are written left to right from largest to smallest.
+Numbers are written from left to right from largest to smallest.
 If a smaller number precedes a larger one, it is subtracted (IV=4, IX=9).

 Yes, you can enter multiple numbers, each on a new line, and the tool will process them all at once.
-This is convenient for batch processing large lists of numbers.
+This is convenient for batch processing of large lists of numbers.